 Enzymes are typically studied in ensembles.
 Enzyme mechanism has traditionally been elucidated from biochemical and structural experiments that involve thousands or millions of molecules.
 Enzymes, however, are complex molecular machines that, when subjected to individual scrutiny, reveal features that cannot be ascertained from ensemble approaches.
-Single-molecule visualization and manipulation techniques are at the technological forefront of biological enquiry; these techniques can probe distances on the sub-nanometer (10-9 M) scale and forces on the piconewton (10-12 N) scale with millisecond temporal resolution.
-Dr. Neuman employs these techniques—including optical and magnetic tweezers and fluorescence imaging, in combination with conventional molecular biology approaches—to answer fundamental questions concerning enzyme function and regulation.
+Single-molecule visualization and manipulation techniques are at the technological forefront of biological inquiry; these techniques can probe distances on the sub-nanometer (10-9 M) scale and forces on the piconewton (10-12 N) scale with millisecond temporal resolution.
+Dr. Neuman employs these single-molecule techniques—including optical and magnetic tweezers and fluorescence imaging, in combination with molecular biology, biochemical, and molecular dynamics approaches—to answer fundamental questions concerning enzyme function and regulation.
 His research program is underpinned by single-molecule instrumentation that his laboratory designs and builds to elucidate enzyme mechanisms at the molecular level.

 Topoisomerases interact with many other enzymes that regulate DNA.
 Dr. Neuman is extending the use of single-molecule techniques to dissect multi-enzyme complex formation and activity.
-For this work, he focuses on the combination of RecQ helicase and topoisomerase III, which is a conserved interaction in organisms ranging from E. coli through humans and plays important roles in genome stability and chromosome segregation.
+For this work, he focuses on the combination of RecQ helicase and topoisomerase III, which is a conserved interaction in organisms ranging from E. coli through humans that plays important roles in homologous recombination, genome stability, chromosome segregation.

 Keir Neuman graduated cum laude with a B.A. in physics and applied math from the University of California, Berkeley in 1994 and received his Ph.D. in physics from Princeton University in 2002.
-He did postdoctoral research with Steven Block at Stanford University from 2002 to 2004, and was a Human Frontiers Fellow with David Bensimon and Vincent Croquette at the Laboratoire de Physique Statistique at the École Normale Supérieure in Paris, France from 2004 to 2007.
+He conducted postdoctoral research with Steven Block at Stanford University from 2002 to 2004, and was a Human Frontiers Fellow with David Bensimon and Vincent Croquette at the Laboratoire de Physique Statistique at the École Normale Supérieure in Paris, France from 2004 to 2007.
 Dr. Neuman joined the NHLBI as a tenure-track Investigator in 2007 and was promoted to senior investigator in 2015.
-Dr. Neuman is a member of the Biophysical Society, the Optical Society of America, and the American Physical Society.
+He is a member of the Biophysical Society, the American Physical Society, the Optical Society of America, and the American Chemical Society.
+He is an editorial board member of the Biophysical Journal.

 - Seol Y, Harami GM, Kovács M, Neuman KC.
 Homology sensing via non-linear amplification of sequence dependent pausing by RecQ helicase.
 Elife.
 2019;8.